irahorecka/pyforceatlas2/README.md

 ## Contributing

 Contributions, bug reports, and feature requests are welcome!
 Please open an issue or submit a pull request on [GitHub](https://github.com/irahorecka/pyforceatlas2).

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPLv3).
+This project is licensed under the [GNU General Public License v3.0 (GPLv3)](https://www.gnu.org/licenses/gpl-3.0.html).
 See the [LICENSE](LICENSE) file for details.
-For more information, visit [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).